+Once the Provider has accepted the referral, the Commission will process the initial funding for the Provider to commence working with the individual to develop an individualised funding plan.
 When there are limited vacancies available in the Program, priority will be given to people based on:

-- Meeting the eligibility requirements. - Readiness and willingness of the young person to engage in supports. - The young person's needs and risk factors, including the safety of the young person, staff and the community. - Being homeless or at risk of becoming homeless. - Whether the young person will be required to remain in hospital as they require additional supports on discharge.
+- Meeting the eligibility requirements. - Readiness and willingness of the young person to engage in supports. - The young person's needs and risk factors, including the safety of the young person, staff and the community. - Whether the young person is homeless or at risk of becoming homeless. - Whether the young person will be required to remain in hospital as they require additional supports on discharge.